-VOTE-BY-MAIL VOTING - LATE CONDITIONS (EMERGENCY
+VOTE-BY-MAIL VOTING - LATE CONDITIONS

-VOTING): During this period vote-by-mail ballots are available when a voter's condition prevents voting at a polling place.
-Written application signed under penalty of perjury is required unless the absent voter's ballot is voted in the Registrar of Voters' office.
-The voter may designate any authorized representative to return the voted vote-by-mail ballot.
-Emergency voting ballots may not be mailed. § 3021
+(EMERGENCY): During this period, vote-by-mail ballots are available when conditions prevent voting at the polling place.
+Written application signed under penalty of perjury is required unless the vote-by-mail voter's ballot is voted in the office of the elections official.
+The voter may designate an authorized person to return the voted vote-by-mail ballot.
+Emergency voted ballots may not be mailed. § 3021